ARCHER2-HPC/archer2-docs/docs/research-software/cp2k.md

 MPI/OpenMP Hybrid `cp2k.psmp` binaries are available.

 For ARCHER2, CP2K has been compiled with the following optional features:
-FFTW for fast Fourier transforms, `libint` to enable methods including Hartree-Fock exchange, `libxc` to provide a wider choice of exchange-correlation functionals, ELPA for improved performance of matrix diagonalisation, PLUMED to allow enhanced sampling methods, and SIRIUS for plane wave computations.
+`FFTW` for fast Fourier transforms, `libint` to enable methods including Hartree-Fock exchange, `libxc` to provide a wider choice of exchange-correlation functionals, `ELPA` for improved performance of matrix diagonalisation, `PLUMED` to allow enhanced sampling methods.

 See
 [CP2K compile instructions](https://github.com/cp2k/cp2k/blob/master/INSTALL.md)